karlhorky/learn-to-program/README.md

 The Internet is filled with an ever-expanding number of courses, books and guides for programmers of all skill levels to improve their skills.
 Unfortunately, these resources are either hard to find or of low quality.

 This list aims to be a curated set of high quality educational resources.
-The cost of the platform is highlighted along with the primary topics covered.
+The availability of free content on the platform is highlighted along with the primary topics covered.

 ## Beginner